 What is an inflatable planetarium?

 Aside from the material that an inflatable planetarium is built from, the experience that visitors have is of a very similar nature.
 A great deal of the content that is shown inside an inflatable planetarium is the same as the content shown inside a permanent or solid planetarium.
 We also provide a series of free lesson plans that can be used by teachers after we have visited.

 Who are inflatable planetariums for?

 They are very popular with schools, colleges or other groups.
-Their popularity comes from a few main reasons; firstly
+Their popularity comes from a few main reasons;

 Firstly, the experience that visitors who come to the planetarium have is fantastic.
 You enter a large inflated dome which is completely dark and then enjoy an immersive 360-degree learning experience that takes you on a journey through space!
 Many visitors report about what an incredible experience it was.